doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

 ---
 layout: post
-title:Graphs generated dynamically on hover (using R and plotly)
+title:Graphs generated dynamically on hover (using R, shiny and plotly)
 ---

 <p align="justify">
 Hello!
 Recently I was asked to create an R program showing one graph and dynamically generating another using the information about mouse position over the first graph.
 It is not as difficult as I thought, so here's the tutorial.
 </p>